 Dream prospects may not want to meet with a sales rep. However they may respond to a request for a “research call” conducted by you.

 Discovery can become overwhelming.
 You could do it all yourself, but you have a business to run.
 You might consider engaging an outside organization like ours to help.
 Here’s an analogy – do you do your own taxes?
 Probably not.
 You could, but it’s time consuming and painful.
 You probably hire an expert to handle it and produce a result (your return).
 Getting help with sales organization Discovery is much the same.
-Register for the research tour and review the complete Sales Organization Discovery Guide.
+Download and review the complete Sales Organization Discovery Guide.
 See the opportunities in your organization for what they really are.